spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 The following steps will guide you on how to install a PCG cluster.
 <br />

-1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.
+1. In an x86 Linux host, open up a terminal session.

-2. Use the Palette CLI `login` command to authenticate the CLI with Palette.
+2. Use the [Palette CLI](/palette-cli/install-palette-cli) `login` command to authenticate the CLI with Palette.
 When prompted, enter the information listed in the following table

     <br />